Fill in your details

 Indeed, it is possible to buy a home without bringing any of your own money, but it is very hard.

-Other than the cases discussed above (using family gifts, sweat capital, or another property as collateral), the main exception is when you have a relatively high income compared to the value of the home you want to buy, and the home is very well priced compared to the valuation of the property by the bank.
 If these conditions are met, the banks have a solid guarantee of repayment and could extend you a loan to cover the purchase costs as well.
-Often, the solution in such cases is a private credit loan from a specialized bank, which is then recognized as equity by the bank that provides you with a mortgage for the property.
+Often, the solution in such cases is a private credit loan from a specialized bank, which augments your equity, and accepted as such by the main bank that provides you with the mortgage for the property.

 Typically, only permanent residents qualify for sizable personal credit loans; most temporary residents must pay the purchase costs in cash.
 Personal loans are not just more costly, but also usually limited to about 120–180 months, so monthly payments are higher.
-Carefully test your total affordability before proceeding.

 Tip 1.
 Buy without real estate agent fees.
 This reduces the capital you need to bring.